 In Home Aged Care for Sydney LGBTI Community

 Their concern is perfectly understandable, after all it’s not that many years ago that many faith-based not-for-profits didn’t even allow LGBTI Elders to enter their Nursing Homes.
-However as the Government funding is provided by Australian tax payers, the Government amended the Aged Care Act 1997 to make it illegal to discriminate against LGBTI Elders and seniors.
+However as the Government funding is provided by Australian tax payers, the Government amended the Aged Care Act 1997 to make it illegal to discriminate against LGBTI Seniors.

 And it’s good to know the Government went even further in recent years by adding LGBTI Elders to the special needs group defined in the Aged Care Act 1997.